General Auditions: August

 -

-Friday Night House Party Team Commitment
+Friday Night House Party Teams

-Saturday Night Productions Commitment
+Saturday Night Productions

-How to Prepare for an Audition
+How to Prepare for Auditions

 Come to our Shows!

-Experience the shows you're aiming to be part of!
-Every Thursday, Friday, and Saturday night, come and observe the dynamics of a Kismet performer, understand the flow of our shows, and meet our coaches, teams, and staff.
+Every Thursday, Friday, and Saturday night, come observe the dynamics of a Kismet performer, understand the flow of our shows, meet our coaches, teams, and staff.
 It's a great way to familiarize yourself with our environment and what we do!

 Join the Jam: